knapply/syknapptic/content/page/about.md

 This site is intended to showcase analysis, code, walkthroughs, and lessons-learned from data-centric projects.

-The topics will seek to address the interests of two audiences that are essentially distinct: those with an interest in data analysis (R enthusiasts in particular) and those interested in open-source intelligence.
+The topics will seek to address the interests of two audiences that are oftentimes more distinct than I'd like: those with an interest in data analysis (R enthusiasts in particular) and those interested in open-source intelligence.

 ## Motivation